5 Best Kayak Carts (May 2026): How to Use Guide

 Scupper-Style Carts: The Sit-on-Top Specialist

-If you paddle a sit-on-top, these plug-style carts might be your ticket:
+If you paddle a sit-on-top, these plug-style scupper cart options might be your ticket:

 The Game-Changer: Foldable Kayak Trolley Options

 Let me tell you about the foldable kayak trolley revolution.
 These compact carts fold small enough to store in your hatch, meaning you can portage mid-trip if needed.
+The Railblaza C-Tug is a standout here - it breaks down completely and fits inside most kayak hatches.
 I keep one stashed in my fishing kayak for those times when I need to hop between lakes.

 Step-by-Step: Loading Your Kayak Like a Pro